Style Other / Ref.12995

 Diameter: 20'' ⅛ 51cm

 The stands are composed of a small shelf encircled by a serrated decoration put on three feet.
-These, adorned with many gilt bronze element like the lion feet one the lower part, are joined by a strut.
+These, adorned with many bronze elements like the lion feet one the lower part, are joined by a strut.
 Three gilt bronze panthers are holding the shelf, each are put on a wood cube with bronze ornaments on the sides and insides that are holding a wood turned top finished with a bronze point.

-The first strut is also adorned with gilt bronze elements like three tops, each holding a ring, between heads of lions.
+The first strut is also adorned with bronze elements like three tops, each holding a ring, between heads of lions.
 On the center, the furniture maker added a wood pyramid adorned with gilt bronze.
 The lower strut shows gilt bronze element in each extremity and a fir cone on the center.

 Charles-Guillaume Diehl was a German furniture maker naturalized French in 1872, specialized in the creation of small furniture.
 His production is known for the furniture often made with rare woods, adorned with bronze and very luxurious His mastery is rewarded with a silver medal during the International exhibition of 1867 in Paris.
 He also participated in many other exhibitions like L'Exposition des Beaux-Arts appliqués à l'industrie in 1869, the International Exhibition of Vienne in 1873 where he won a progress medal and the International Exhibition of Paris in 1878 where he was out of contest because his past successes Until his death, he made numerous furniture pour the Parisian and International high class.